 If you do want to stay in the area there are some cool accommodation options, including budget and boutique and lots of of great attractions in the region if you want make a weekend of it, but be quick!
 As accommodation options are limited

 We would like to introduce our new fundraising partner (who we will be working with to bring back the 24 hour with a 6/12/24hr format – Stay Tuned!)
 The Tasmanian Bike Collective The team at the bike collective run a whole heap of social programs to help young people build resilience and skills, with bikes as their primary medium of connection.
 Starting off in Risdon Vale the team are now extending to other areas of the state.
 They do great work and have been instrumental creating amazing opportunities and life outcomes. for young people.
 If you want to give them some support head here

 3 person M/F/Mix

 Team of 3 $225.00

 Schools teams of 3 (under 17) $150.00

 Schools teams of 4 (under 17) $200.00

 Race information and rules

-Yep I know the rules and info can be really boring, but we ask that you please read as the information is here to make your life easier.
+Yes we know the rules and info can be really boring, but we ask that you please read them as the information is there to make your life easier.

 There are changes from previous events and information around the start, transition, registration and other mysterious things - see below.